Lucas-Azedo/EmployeeManagerCLI/README.md

 - **Update employee** (PUT `/employees/{id}`): Updates an existing employee's information.
 - **Delete employee** (DELETE `/employees/{id}`): Removes the employee by ID.

-Currently, employee data is persisted in a MySQL database using Spring Data JPA repositories, replacing the previous in-memory storage.
+Currently, employee data is persisted in a MySQL database using Spring's JdbcTemplate, replacing the previous in-memory storage.

 ---